This procedure has been available worldwide for approximately 7 years. In the UK, it was first started by the Regenerative Clinic 18 months ago.

-This technology is still undergoing assessment.
-There are some studies that clearly demonstrate its efficacy but in order for new and novel treatments to make their way on to the NHS or private medical insurance, there is invariably rather onerous processes that may take a number of years before it is approved.
-A good example of this is the use of platelet rich plasma which has been around for approximately 25 years, but it is only recently that it has found its way to the NHS and is being offered across the board now.
-There still continue to be some insurance companies that do not approve platelet rich plasma despite overwhelming evidence for its efficacy.
+Although fully FDA approved, this treatment is still undergoing assessment.
+There are many studies that clearly demonstrate its efficacy but in order for new and novel treatments to become available on the NHS or covered via private medical insurance, there is invariably rather complex processes that may take a number of years before acceptance.
+A good example of this is the use of platelet rich plasma which, although having been around for approximately 25 years, is only recently finding its way to the NHS and is now being offered across various NHS trusts in the UK.
+There still continues to be some insurance companies that do not approve platelet rich plasma despite overwhelming evidence of its benefits.

 We have treated a number of patients with auto-immune conditions such as rheumatoid arthritis that predominantly effects joints, however, the numbers are small, some have responded, and some have not but it is difficult to draw general conclusions about autoimmune conditions.

 The cells that we’re interested in collecting are called pericytes (Mesenchymal cells) as these cells have naturally regenerative properties, there’s a very high concentration of these cells in your fat tissue, what we call adipose tissue.

 Quite simply what we do in the Lipogems® procedure is we remove a small amount of your fat tissue from your tummy.
 We then put this tissue in a closed loop system and wash it with a saline fluid to get rid of any of the impurities and then re-inject the tissue back in the joint being treated.